Nicole Stott: First live tweet-up from space

 On October 21, 2009, Stott and her Expedition 21 crewmate Jeff Williams participated in the first NASA Tweetup from the station with members of the public gathered at NASA Headquarters in Washington, D.C.
 This involved the first live Twitter connection for the astronauts.
 Previously, astronauts on board the Space Shuttle or ISS had sent the messages they desired to send as tweets down to Mission Control which then posted them via the Internet to Twitter.

 Post NASA

 Stott was featured in a Super Bowl LIV commercial promoting Girls Who Code.
-Stott has also written a book Back To Earth, described as "What Life in Space Taught Me About Our Home Planet and Our Mission to Protect It".
+Stott has also written the book Back to Earth, described as "What Life in Space Taught Me About Our Home Planet and Our Mission to Protect It".
 She is also an artist and brought a small watercolor kit on ISS Expedition 21 where she was the first person to paint with watercolor in space.
 Her current works often relate to astronomy including her Earth Observation collection and Spacecraft collection.
-In 2022, she is providing the narration to a piece being performed by the Schenectady Symphony Orchestra, Glen Cortese's "Voyager: A Journey to the Stars."
+In 2022, she provided the narration to a piece being performed by the Schenectady Symphony Orchestra, Glen Cortese's "Voyager: A Journey to the Stars".
 Stott is a founding director of the Space for Art Foundation, which seeks to combine art and space exploration for healing.